How to Use K-means for Big Data Clustering?

+The idea of the proposed algorithm is quite simple: in each iteration, a new uniformly random sample of size $s \ll m$ is drawn from the given dataset and clustered using K-means.
+K-means++ algorithm initializes clustering for the first sample.
+Each subsequent sample is initialized using the best solution found until now across previous iterations in terms of the objective function~\eqref{EqProb1} minimization on the samples.
+In the intermediate iterations, only degenerate clusters are reinitialized using K-means++.
+Iterations continue until the ``stop condition'' is met.
+A limit on the CPU time or a maximum number of samples to be processed can be used as ``stop conditions''.
+The algorithm's result is the set of centroids that achieved the best objective function value~\eqref{EqProb1} across the iterations.
+Ultimately, all data points can be distributed into clusters by their closeness to the resulting centroids.

-In each step of Algorithm~\ref{Alg3}, a chunk is selected uniformly at random from the dataset and a clustering process is initialized on it by the currently best set of centroids, which is called the incumbent solution.
-All the cluster centers of the first incumbent solution are assigned to be degenerate.
-Processing of each subsequent data chunk starts by reinitializing the degenerate clusters that are contained in the incumbent solution $C$ using the $Init$ function and the result is stored in the intermediate variable $C'$.
-Then, the algorithm performs a local search on the chunk $P$ using the local search heuristic $MSSC$ and $C'$ as initialization.
-After the chunk $P$ has been clustered, if the resulting centroids $C''$ lead to a smaller value of the objective function $f(C'', P)$ than the value of the objective function $f(C, P)$ for the current incumbent solution $C$, then they are declared to be the new incumbent solution according to the “keep the best” principle.
-Thus, the essence of the proposed algorithm is to continually cluster a stream of data chunks while selecting and keeping the best set of centroids after every clustering step, which is later used to initialize new incoming chunks.
-The size of chunks is usually much smaller than the size of the original big dataset.
-This not only ensures a much faster convergence of the clustering processes on chunks and a greater variety of the obtained centroids, but also speeds up the search for the optimal solution.
-Using a previously selected best set of centroids for initialization of the clustering for subsequent data portions can be considered as a natural shaking of the incumbent solution in the hope of finding new better candidate solutions.
-Choosing data chunks of smaller sizes leads to more differences between their clustering results.
-Usually, it is enough to cluster only a relatively small amount of the available data to quickly obtain a high-quality final result.
+Algorithm~\ref{Alg3} shows the general version of the proposed Big-means heuristic.
+The source code of Big-means is available at \href{https://github.com/R-Mussabayev/bigmeans/}{https://github.com/R-Mussabayev/bigmeans/}.
+In each iteration, a new sample is drawn uniformly at random from the dataset.
+A clustering process is initialized on the new sample by the currently best set of centroids, called the incumbent solution.
+Typically, the sample size is chosen to be much smaller than the size of the original dataset.
+All the cluster centers of the first incumbent solution are degenerate, i.e., uninitialized.
+Processing of each subsequent data sample starts by reinitializing the degenerate clusters in incumbent solution $C$ according to the initialization heuristic (K-means++), and intermediate variable $C'$ stores this result.
+Then, the algorithm performs a local search on sample $P$ using the local search heuristic (K-means) and $C'$ as initialization.
+After sample $P$ is clustered, if resulting centroids $C''$ lead to a smaller value of objective function $f(C'', P)$ than the value of objective function $f(C, P)$ for incumbent solution $C$, they are declared to be the new incumbent solution.
+Thus, this update happens according to the ``keep the best'' principle.
+At the final step, each point $x_i \in X$ is assigned to its closest centroid $c_j \in C$.